infinitered/solidarity/docs/cliOptions.md

  Flags

-  --verbose	 (-a) Prints all detected info during solidarity check --moderate	 (-m) Prints failures in check or single success message --silent	 (-s) No output, just a return code of success/failure --solidarityFile	 (-f) Use given path to solidarity file for settings --module	 (-m) Search for a solidarity file in the given npm package --stack	 (-t) Use a known technology stack, and not the local file
+  --verbose		 (-a) Prints all detected info during solidarity check --moderate		 (-m) Prints failures in check or single success message --silent		 (-s) No output, just a return code of success/failure --solidarityFile	 (-f) Use given path to solidarity file for settings --module		 (-d) Search for a solidarity file in the given npm package --stack		 (-t) Use a known technology stack, and not the local file

 Solidarity is open source - https://github.com/infinitered/solidarity
 If you need additional help, join our Slack at http://community.infinite.red